 I thought Seoul would be similar to Tokyo, which I visited a few years earlier.
 But it wasn’t.
-Seoul is calmer, a bit cleaner and has better nightlife.
-It also has lesser known tourist attractions, fewer neon signs and electronic surprises.
+Seoul is calmer, a bit cleaner, and has better nightlife.
+It also has lesser-known tourist attractions, fewer neon signs, and electronic surprises.
+From taking the airport train to Seoul to exploring vibrant districts like Hongdae and Gangnam, my trip was full of unexpected discoveries.
 Intrigued?

 How to get to Seoul